HNWI Intelligence1080

 • They stage the vehicle nearby, ready to be called forward when appropriate.
 The EP officer positions at the passenger exit point and operates in a proactive threat detection role to identify any potential hostiles, and pre-empt potential dangers.

-• The Executive protection officer having been identified to the client prior (via a photo) as well as using other systems will provide a low-profile meet and greet service within the airport terminal and escort to the pick-up point.
+• The Executive protection officer, having been identified to the client prior (via a photo) as well as using other systems, will provide a low-profile meet and greet service within the airport terminal and escort to the pick-up point.

 • If there wasn’t an Executive Protection Officer, then the driver would have had to park the vehicle, meet the traveler/s and then escort them to the staging area.
 Which isn’t necessarily bad, but it is slower than the alternative.
 Depending on the airport this may require some extra time, parking ticket complications etc. However, for medium to high risk locations, any delays can increase risk.
 This is why it is important to make risk based, intelligence-led decisions.

 • SGT should be used by organizations in locations that they (the organization’s decision makers) assess to be at the appropriate risk level that should mandate extra precautions to be taken.
-Areas to assess include but are not limited to:
+Areas to assess include, but are not limited to:

 • Crime levels including current incidents